YOOHOYOUNG/auto_trade/instructions.md

     "orderbook": {
         "market": "KRW-BTT",
-        "timestamp": "<timestamp of the orderbook in milliseconds since the Unix epoch>", "total_ask_size": <total quantity of bittorrent available for sale>, "total_bid_size": <total quantity of bittorrent buyers are ready to purchase>, "orderbook_units": [
+        "timestamp": "<timestamp of the orderbook in milliseconds since the Unix epoch>", "total_ask_size": <total quantity of BTT available for sale>, "total_bid_size": <total quantity of BTT buyers are ready to purchase>, "orderbook_units": [
             {
-                "ask_price": <price at which sellers are willing to sell bittorrent>, "bid_price": <price at which buyers are willing to purchase bittorrent>, "ask_size": <quantity of bittorrent available for sale at the ask price>, "bid_size": <quantity of bittorrent buyers are ready to purchase at the bid price>
+                "ask_price": <price at which sellers are willing to sell BTT>, "bid_price": <price at which buyers are willing to purchase BTT>, "ask_size": <quantity of BTT available for sale at the ask price>, "bid_size": <quantity of BTT buyers are ready to purchase at the bid price>
             },
             {
                 "ask_price": <next ask price>,